scottslowe/lowescott.github.io/_posts/2015-04-15-running-etcd-20-cluster.md

 end script
 {% endhighlight %}

 This is a reasonably straightforward Upstart script, so I won't bother spending a great deal of time explaining it.
 Note that if you chose not to move the `etcd` binary to `/usr/local/bin`, you'll have to edit this Upstart script to point to the correct location of the binary.
+Also, if you choose to use something other than `/var/etcd` as the data directory, you'll need to edit this Upstart script appropriately.
+Consider the script above to be an example from which you can build one appropriate to your environment.

 I did find that the `if [ -f "/etc/default/etcd" ]; then` test---and subsequently sourcing the contents of that file---doesn't work with Upstart (they should be removed from this Upstart script, but I haven't bothered yet).
 The original idea was to define the necessary environment variables in `/etc/default/etcd`, but no amount of effort could make it work.
 I _could_ embed the environment variables in the Upstart script itself, but that seemed like a hack (and not a good one).
 Finally, a couple folks pointed me to [override files][link-6], which worked perfectly.

 The Upstart script itself (listed above) goes into `/etc/init` as `etcd.conf`.
-The override file also goes into `/etc/init` but it named (quite intuitively) `etcd.override`.
+The override file also goes into `/etc/init` but is named (quite intuitively) `etcd.override`.
 Here's the contents of the override file:

 {% highlight text %}
 # Override file for etcd Upstart script providing some environment variables